ifoyooo/exerciseCplusplus/README.md

 contents of these assignments include most of basic c++ knowledge and are good practices for c++ beginners.

+for more detials, please check the specific folders with prefix "HW".
 ```powershell
 D:.
 │   .gitignore